 How much money does MetraPark make in a year?

 On average, MetraPark generates approximately $7 million per year in revenues.
 However, the impact of MetraPark goes far beyond that.
 A 2018 analysis showed that MetraPark drives nearly $151 million annually in gross economic impact for Yellowstone County – that means people staying in hotels and eating in restaurants, local job growth, and increased household spending due to improved earnings.
 Read more details on the study.

 I see a lot of construction happening at MetraPark – does that mean the plans have already been decided on?

 Not at all!
-Most of the working being done now is in preparation for the future of MetraPark – removing buildings that are no longer safe for public use, improving infrastructure, and cleaning up the grounds.
+Most of the work being done now is in preparation for the future of MetraPark – removing buildings that are no longer safe for public use, improving infrastructure, and cleaning up the grounds.
 This year, a new 100-stall Super Barn was installed to replace aging barns that were no longer usable or safe for animals.
-Because rodeo and agricultural are so important to MetraPark, construction of a new barn simply could not wait.
+Because rodeo and agriculture are so important to MetraPark, construction of a new barn simply could not wait.
 The Super Barn project was bid and awarded a few years ago, before the Master Planning process began.
 However, the complete vision for MetraPark’s future remains in the hands of the public – where it belongs.

 August 24th, 2021